Passing User Data to Gravity Field

 All data available on the page can be utilized in GF using evaluators.
 With evaluators, this data can be used as targeting conditions for campaigns.
 Additionally, you can build audiences by passing front-end data to the platform using events sent through Custom Code, based on the data from these events.

-Learn more about custom attributes: or (Choose → Parameters) and
+Learn more about custom attributes: Server-Side API or Server-Side Hybrid (Choose → Parameters) and Targeting conditions definition and their applicability - Custom Attribute: API

 In this case, data is loaded into the system using CSV files.
 The files contain information about user affiliation with specific segments (excluding personal data).
 With this information, audiences can be created for further use.
 The user ID (the same as in login and registration events) is used in the file as a unique identifier.
 To match a user with the information in the file, the user must identify at least once on the site after the file is loaded into the system.
 If the user is identified before the file was loaded into the system, an additional authentication is required to match the data.